-While some people still buy dedicated e-reader devices, many readers have moved on to smartphones and tablets.
+While our best e-reader picks include excellent options for bookworks, many readers have moved on to smartphones and tablets.
 Apple's Books (retooled as part of iOS 12 and getting a new Reading Goals feature in this fall's iOS 13 update) and Google Play Books already do a great job as stock apps, but specialist reading apps can add numerous extras, from highly configurable settings, support for odd formats, read-all-you-can subscriptions and more.
 Check out more than a dozen of our favorite alternative e-book reader apps, from convenient, all-in-one marketplace-reader combinations to feature-packed and highly customizable standalone readers, as well as subscription-based unlimited reading services.
 (Image Credit: Leszek Glasner/Shutterstock)

 Amazon's Kindle app (Android, iOS) is a multi-platform e-book juggernaut, featuring marketplace, reader and library management features.
 More than a million titles are available in the Kindle store, from the latest bestsellers to free classics.
 A customizable display lets you set font size, brightness and other settings.
 Also, Kindle syncs your last page read, bookmarks, highlights and notes between devices and platforms.
 A new addition is a Kindle Unlimited program that gives Kindle users access to thousands of audiobooks and e-books for a monthly fee.